 When your future is at stake, you deserve a Stoddard County, MO defense team that’s experienced, aggressive, and completely committed to protecting your freedom.

-Frequently Asked Questions About Criminal Defense in Stoddard County, MO
+Criminal Defense FAQs for Stoddard County, MO

 How are state and federal criminal charges different?

-Does a criminal conviction stay on my record forever?
+Will a criminal conviction stay on my record forever?

 What if I’ve been charged with a felony but have no prior offenses?

-Can Combs Waterkotte help if I already entered a guilty plea?
+Can Combs Waterkotte still help if I already pled guilty?

 Our clients are never just case numbers.
 You’ll have direct access to your Stoddard County, MO criminal defense lawyer 24/7, no matter the hour, day, or circumstance.